SJWHarwood/SJWHarwood/README.md

 - 💬 Ask me about ...
 Ruby on Rails or anything cricket related
 - 📫 How to reach me: ...
 My email - sjwharwood@outlook.com
 - ⚡ Fun fact: ...
 I play cricket!
+- ps.
+I'm looking for any projects to collaborate on